zkxs/puzzle-game-design/docs/_posts/2022-03-02-the-structure-of-adventure-puzzle-games.md

   4. Combine the three critical pieces of information to free the prisoner

 ### High Branching
 The massive branching at the beginning of the game is interesting.
 I see some players who are overwhelmed by it and focus too much on the question: "where am I supposed to go?".
 Many gamers are so used to linear progression that their kneejerk reaction when it's suddenly gone is that the game must be poorly designed, and there's "nothing to do".
 Ironic that having too many options makes people think there's too few.
-However, Mobius Digital has clearly designed for this as the Hearthinians in the village give you prods to go check various planets.
+However, Mobius Digital has clearly designed for this as the Hearthians in the village give you prods to go check various planets.
 Eventually players realize they can go wherever their fancy takes them, and that's when the game starts to make sense to them.

 ### Bottlenecks
 The main game doesn't really have any bottlenecks.
 It's not difficult to learn something new every loop, and eventually you'll have learned everything you need.
 It's simply a matter of going everywhere, and there aren't really any puzzles that would stump you.
 The main barrier to progression I see here is players focusing too hard on one place and trying to brute force their way in when they're supposed to have learned a trick somewhere different.
 For example: trying to get into the black hole forge before understanding the warp towers.